 Causes of Water Pollution

-• Agriculture is the leading cause of the degradation of water.
-Farming and livestock production use more surface water compared to humans.
-Whenever it rains, fertilizers and animal waste wash out into our waterways.
-This makes agriculture the most significant contributor to water pollution.
+- Agriculture is the leading cause of water degradation.
+Farming and livestock production use more surface water than humans.
+Whenever it rains, fertilizers and animal waste wash out into our waterways, making agriculture the most significant contributor to water pollution.

 Water Facts Everyone Should Know